-Hybrid cars fall into two distinct camps: 'self-charging' hybrids and plug-in hybrids.
+Hybrid cars fall into two main camps: 'self-charging' hybrids and 'plug-in hybrids' (there are also 'mild' hybrids, but there's some disagreement over whether these are hybrids at all).
 The best 'self-charging' hybrid cars will only go into EV mode for very short distances but don't need to be plugged in to deliver fuel savings, while the best plug-in hybrids offer more electric range but, as the name suggests, work best when you can plug-in regularly.

 Plug-in hybrids serve as an ideal stepping stone into fully electric cars for those who aren't ready to commit fully.
 They also help avoid the possible disruption on longer journeys when it comes to using public charging, because the petrol or diesel engine kicks into life once that battery range is depleted.